This post was originally published October 28th, 2016 and has been updated.

+There is expected to be a retheming of this attraction when Mickey’s Toontown at Disneyland reopens in 2023.
 The other ride in Mickey’s Toontown is Gadget’s Go Coaster, a preschooler’s perfect first roller coaster.
-This ride is based on the animated show Chip ‘n Dale Rescue Rangers (which parents may be more familiar with than kids).
-I appreciate all the quirky details here to look at in the queue.
+This ride is based on the animated show Chip ‘n Dale Rescue Rangers (thanks to Disney+ for introducing this show back to kids!).
+I appreciate all the off-the-wall details here to look at in the queue.

 There are lots of fun “found objects” that create the coaster like beach blankets, “Tinkertoys” and office supplies.
 It’s a great way to pass the time, spotting these items while you’re waiting in line.